Gwenfair Vaughan

 "Gwenfair Vaughan's performance as the lonely Alice is moving and bittersweet".

-Amongst Gwenfair's other New York performances, was her portrayal of Hesione Hushabye in excerpts of George Bernard Shaw's comedy 'Heartbreak House' with The Pearl Theater, at the classical theater company's 30th anniversary celebrations at their theatre on 42nd Street.
-In Cabaret Danzon, the international cabaret at La MaMa Theatre, she took on one of the leading roles as a Welsh bard, inspired by the characters in 'Waiting for Godot'.
-Likewise, she played the female lead in 'Tittle Tattle' in The British Invasion Comedy Festival at Ars Nova, as well as playing the lead in a number of concert readings, including the lead in 'A 'Woman of Flowers' at 'The Midtown International Theater Festival Concert Series'.
-She has has also played the female lead in additional productions with Mind the Gap Theater, and in private theatre industry readings for the development of new work in New York.
+Amongst Gwenfair's other favourite New York performances, was her portrayal of Hesione Hushabye in excerpts of George Bernard Shaw's comedy 'Heartbreak House' with The Pearl Theater, at the classical theater company's 30th anniversary celebrations at their theatre on 42nd Street.
+She also enjoyed performing in Cabaret Danzon, the international cabaret at La MaMa Theatre, where she took on one of the leading roles as a Welsh bard, inspired by the characters in 'Waiting for Godot'.
+Likewise, she had great fun playing the female lead in the 'Tittle Tattle' comedy in The British Invasion Comedy Festival at Ars Nova with a fellow cast of English New York actors.

 “…the gem of the evening, Gwenfair Vaughan was my personal favorite, who will really catch your eye and attention with her talent, charm and presence”